Kingdom of Navarre: Spanish conquest

 In spite of the treaties, Ferdinand the Catholic did not relinquish his long-cherished designs on Navarre.
 In 1506, the 53-year-old widower remarried, to Germaine of Foix (aged 16), daughter of Catherine's uncle John of Foix, who had attempted to claim Navarre over his under-age nephew and niece.
 However, their infant son died shortly after birth, ending hopes of a possible inheritance of Navarre.
 Ferdinand kept intervening directly or indirectly in the internal affairs of Navarre by means of the Beaumont party.
-In 1508, the Navarrese royal troops finally suppressed a rebellion of the count of Lerin after a long standoff.
+In 1508, the Navarrese royal troops finally suppressed a rebellion of the count of Lerín after a long standoff.
 In a letter to the rebellious count, the king of Aragon insisted that while he may take over one stronghold or another, he should use "theft, deceit and bargain" instead of violence (23 July 1509).

 When Navarre refused to join one of many Holy Leagues against France and declared itself neutral, Ferdinand asked the Pope to excommunicate Albret, which would have legitimised an attack.
-The Pope was reluctant to label the Crown of Navarre as schismatic explicitly in a first bull against the French and the Navarrese (21 July 1512), but Ferdinand's pressure bore fruit when a (second) bull named Catherine and John III "heretic" (18 February 1513).
+The Pope was reluctant to label the crown of Navarre as schismatic explicitly in a first bull against the French and the Navarrese (21 July 1512), but Ferdinand's pressure bore fruit when a (second) bull named Catherine and John III "heretic" (18 February 1513).
 On 18 July 1512, Don Fadrique de Toledo was sent to invade Navarre in the context of the second phase of the War of the League of Cambrai.